tanner-iley/4641-Eco/index.md

 - **Other Metrics**: Calculate metrics such as Mean Absolute Error (MAE) or Root Mean Squared Error (RMSE) to quantify the prediction error more accurately.

+## Visualization and Quantitative Metrics for K-nearest Neighbors

+The third model was the K-nearest neighbors model.
+For our analysis, Pennsylvania’s power loads were utilized as that was the model of highest accuracy of 90.9%.
+There are three distinguishable classes.
+Class 0 has 1 correctly classified instance.
+However, there were as many as 214 misclassifications for Class 0, which could suggest a weak representation of the class.
+Class 1 had 83 misclassifications as Class 2 and 5 misclassifications as Class 0.
+In comparison to Class 0, Class 1 seems to have more distinguishable class features.
+Finally, when analyzing Class 2 from the graph, there are 503 instances that seem to have been misclassified as Class 1.

+---

+## Analysis

+When just looking at the model visually, there is room for concern in the accuracy of our model.
+How KNN works is that the machine learning model finds the nearest neighbors of a certain point, and then utilizes classification techniques in order to predict which class the point may belong to.
+As this classification portion is a big part of the model’s success, it is quintessential to have distinguishable classes to ensure an accurate understanding and predictor of the power consumption model.

+- ## High levels of misclassification: Our graph showcases high levels of misclassification for both classes 0 and 2.
+However, since there are only 3 classes on this model, a high level of misclassification could prove to be disastrous as it will prove a weak distinguishable relation.

+- ## Feature Overlap: A problem in the code constructing the model could suggest that there is a high level of feature overlap if adjacent classes have a high rate of misclassifications.
+This is proven through the relationships between Class 0 and Class 1.
+Further corroborated the weak feature recognition through the relationship of Class 1 and Class 2.

+- ## Class Imbalance: One final aspect to consider would be the stark comparisons of correct classifications for Class 1.
+Class 1 had 7786 correct classifications.
+This could mean there is a generalization and a high lean towards the model’s learning process towards the majority class.

+---

+## Next Steps

+For future iterations of our project, we came up with a list of potential improvements we can make to our models and factors to consider for other models we will work on for this project.
+Based on our analysis of the K-nearest neighbors model, we came up with these next steps:

+- **Additional Features**: Incorporate other features such as temperature, day of the week, and geographical location to capture more complex relationships.
+- **Strengthen Features**: Incorporate more accurate classifications so that there is not such a big lean to Class 1 and we can identify stronger relationships between models.

 ## Contribution Table

 | Team Member     | Contribution Description                                |